 Regardless of its many positive upshots, though, you needn’t worry too much if you’ve been going without a vitamin B12 supplement to this point – symptoms can take several years to appear.

-Vitamin B12 is one of the carefully selected vitamins and minerals in our Multi supplement and added to our Superblend protein powder.
+Vitamin B12 is one of the carefully selected vitamins and minerals in our vegan multivitamin, Multi, and added to our Superblend protein powder.
 This article comes from our 28 Days of Plant Power free email series, sign up here.